itxkarthik/Personal-AI-Knowledge-Assistant/README.md

 docker compose --env-file .env.docker --profile ai up --build -d
 ```

-Before assigning a different model to one account, install it in the shared Ollama volume:
+You can also assign a model from the command line.
+First install it in the shared Ollama volume:

 ```bash
 docker compose exec ollama ollama pull gemma3:1b